Emotions raw before Nice Bastille Day attack trial begins - NewsBreak

 The Islamic State group claimed responsibility for the carnage.
 However, French prosecutors said that while Bouhlel had been inspired by the extremist group's propaganda, investigators found no evidence that IS orchestrated the attack.

 Eight months before the Nice attack, on Nov.
-13, 2015, a team of battle-hardened IS extremists, spread around Paris to mount coordinated attacks on the Bataclan concert hall, cafes and the national stadium, killing 130 people and injuring hundreds.
+13, 2015, a 20-member team of battle-hardened Islamic State extremists, spread around Paris to mount coordinated attacks on the Bataclan concert hall, cafes and the national stadium, killing 130 people and injuring hundreds.

 The trial of the eights suspects in the Nice attack will take place in the same Paris courtroom as the proceedings against Abdeslam.
-French law mandates that terrorism trials are held in the capital.
+French law mandates trials of terrorism are held in the capital.

 The proceedings will be broadcast live to the Acropolis Convention Center in Nice for those victims' family members and general public not traveling to Paris.
 Audio of the trial will also be available online, with a 30-minute delay.